gibranariq/proyek-analisis-data/README.md

 ## Project Structure
 - **/data**: Is a Project Directory consisting of datasets in .csv format
-- **/dashboardt**: Consists of the dashboard.py file which is the main code for creating website visualizations
+- **/dashboard**: Consists of the dashboard.py file which is the main code for creating website visualizations
 - **notebook.ipynb**: File used to perform data analysis.
 - **README.md**: Data Information

-## How to Install?
+## How to Install and Run It?
 1. Clone this repository to your local machine:
 ```
 git clone https://github.com/gibranariq/proyek-analisis-data.git